enhanced in 2019

 Typical taste in varietal wine: juicy black cherry and plum fruit, a silky texture and excellent acidity.
 You may wish to read tasting notes of Barberas at La Spinetta.

 Thank you for bearing with me.
-Now or some time later you may be interested in related articles:
+You may be interested in related articles:

 - A primer explains the basics of matching wine with food.